Michigan No Fault Insurance

 Property Protection Insurance

-In the state of Michigan, property protection insurance provides one million in coverage for property damage.
-The coverage is only provided if the accident takes place in Michigan, otherwise your property damage liability coverage will apply.
+The coverage is only provided if the accident takes place in Michigan, otherwise, your property damage liability coverage will apply.